Shawqi Daif: Legacy

 Daif was widely respected throughout the Arab world, having earned the King Faisal International Prize for literature in 1983 as well as the Egyptian Presidential Prize for Literature in 2003.
 During his career, he was also awarded two state prizes in Egypt and the Academy of the Arabic Language Prize.

 Daif had many admirers and critics.
 Levantine writer and diplomat Shakib Arslan considered himself a defender of Daif against traditionalist criticisms, referring to himself as "the executioner of Shawqi's enemies."

+Family

+Daif left a small family of scholars at Cairo University as well.
+His eldest, Prof. Emeritus Assem Deif, a professor of Engineering and daughter Prof. Randa Deif of Neurology at the Kasr Al Ainy Faculty of Medicine.
+Two of his grandchildren are also Cairo University Scholars; Prof. Mahmoud Elfiky, a professor of Pediatric Surgery and Dr. Sara Deif at the faculty of engineering.